lucasbledsoe/adyen-nodejs-api-library/README.md

 # Adyen Nodejs API Library

+## Description
-This library wraps the Adyen APIs, performing some client side validation and generally simplifies the integration
+This library wraps the Adyen APIs, performing some client side validation and generally simplifies the integration.

 ## Requirements
-* Node 4>=
+* Node >=4
 * Adyen account.
 If you don't have this you can request it here: https://www.adyen.com/home/discover/test-account-signup#form

 ## Installation
-Clone this git repository. npm access coming soon.
+Clone this git repository to your project. npm access coming soon.

 ## QuickStart